Skip to content

 Show/hide both the keyboard and hover cursor.

-show_header class-attribute instance-attribute
+show_header instance-attribute class-attribute

 show_header = show_header